xformerfhs/hashvalue/README.md

 TL5GH5OFXZF673B5CSMUODZFL3PNZYFQFOIWKZARDCDNZVZFS7GQ
 ```

-The hash value is the same as before but now it is printed in base32 encoding.
+The hash value is the same as before, but now it is printed in base32 encoding.

 Now a different hash algorithm is specified: